Adamant-im/ETH-transactions-storage/README.md

 ### Ethereum transaction Indexer

-`ethsync.py` is a script which makes Ethereum transaction index.
+`ethsync.py` is a script that makes an Ethereum transaction index.
 It accepts the following env variables:

 - DB_NAME: Postgres database name.
 Example: `index`.
 - ETH_URL: Ethereum node url to reach the node.
 Supports websocket, http and ipc.
 See examples in `ethsync.py`.
 - START_BLOCK: the first block to synchronize from.
 Default is 1.
 - CONFIRMATIONS_BLOCK: the number of blocks to leave out of the synch from the end.
 I.e., last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
 Default is 0.
-- PERIOD: Number of seconds between to synchronization.
+- PERIOD: Number of seconds between synchronization.
 Default is 20 sec.
 - LOG_FILE: optional file path and name where s=to save logs.
 If not provided, use StreamHandler.

-Indexer can fetch transactions not from the beginning, but from special block number `START_BLOCK`.
-It will speed up indexing process and reduce database size.
+The indexer can fetch transactions not from the beginning, but from a particular block number `START_BLOCK`.
+It will speed up the indexing process and reduce database size.
 For a reference:

-- index size starting from 5,555,555 block to 9,000,000 is about 190 GB
+- index size starting from 5,555,555 block to 9,000,000 (3.5 mln blocks) is about 190 GB
-- index size starting from 11,000,000 block to 12,230,000 is about 83 GB
+- index size starting from 11,000,000 block to 12,230,000 (1 mln blocks) is about 83 GB
-- index size starting from 14,600,000 block to 15,100,000 is about 27 GB
+- index size starting from 14,600,000 block to 15,100,000 (0.5 mln blocks) is about 27 GB
+- index size starting from 14,600,000 block to 18,100,000 (3.5 mln blocks) with additional indexes is about 289 GB

-At first start, Indexer will store transactions starting from the block you set.
-It will take a time.
+At first start, the Indexer will store transactions starting from the block you set.
+It will take time.
 After that, it will check for new blocks every `PERIOD` seconds and update the index.

 Sample run string: